ContentSquare/chproxy/config/README.md

 # By default `grace_time` is 5s.
 Negative value disables the protection
 # from `thundering herd` problem.
 grace_time: <duration>

+# Maximum total size of request payload for caching.
+The default value
+# is set to 1 Petabyte.
+# The default value set so high is to allow users who do not use response size limitations virtually unlimited cache.
+max_payload_size: <byte_size>
 ```

 ### <param_groups_config>